Winter Olympics: Germany's secret bobsled weapon | DW | 02.02.2022

 That level of realism is achieved by mounting the bobsled onto a movable platform normally reserved for racing cars.
 A motor connected to the platform replicates the bumps and collisions that a bobsled pilot experiences on the ice.
 The pilot steers the bobsled as normal using rope pulleys, with another motor at the front generating torque in the turns.

-Because it was newly-built for the Olympics, the Beijing course is largely unknown in comparison to other tracks around the world.
+Because it was built for the Olympics, the Beijing course is largely unknown in comparison with other tracks around the world.
 Add to that the fact that opportunities to practice on it have been severely limited for athletes outside of China due to the coronavirus, and the advantages for Germany — long used to success in bobsled — are clear.

 "It helps us tremendously," said Richard Oelsner, a backup pilot for the Germany team.
 "Here we can rework, readjust and continue to develop a feeling for the track.
 Without this, it would definitely be more difficult to get everything right."

-Hannighofer, who missed out on a place at the Olympics due to injury, echoes that sentiment: "It's a huge advantage to be able to come here and get an impression of the track.
+Hannighofer, who missed out on a place at the Olympics because of that injury, echoes that sentiment: "It's a huge advantage to be able to come here and get an impression of the track.
 It means you're a step ahead when you get there for real."

 In a separate control room filled with screens displaying telemetry data and a computer-generated image of the bobsled, Julian von Schleinitz watched Hannighofer and Oelsner barrel virtually down the track.
 Von Schleinitz — a junior world champion in another sliding sport, luge, is the brains behind the project.
 He says his own experience of competing inspired the idea for a bobsled simulator.